Urinary tract infection

 Complicated infections, which occur in men and women of any age, are also caused by bacteria but they tend to be more severe, more difficult to treat, and more likely to recur.
 They are often the result of:

-Recurrences can occur in people with complicated UTI if the underlying structural or anatomical abnormalities are not corrected.
+Recurrences can occur in people with complicated UTI if the underlying structural, anatomical, or immune abnormalities are not corrected.